 Flow Steps offer simple choices to help resolve tension and restore freedom over time and space.

 Some Flow Steps To Help a Minimalist enhance workflow:

 - Use clear, straightforward systems to manage items.

 - Isolate decision-making from the ‘action of purging to create space’.

 - Engage and seek to understand emotions to avoid using purging as a response to unresolved issues.

 - Take time to determine the value of what you have decided to dispose of so you are not disposing of items hastily – don’t dispose of jointly used (or owned) items without determining the value held by others first.

-When you follow the four steps above, you will help yourself to use your natural style to create a more pleasing workflow experience.
+When a Minimalist style type follows the four steps above, you will help yourself to use your natural style to create a more pleasing workflow experience.